Rififi: Critical reception

 Kenneth Turan of the Los Angeles Times wrote the film was the "benchmark all succeeding heist films have been measured against...
 It's a film whose influence is hard to overstate, one that proves for not the last time that it's easier to break into a safe than fathom the mysteries of the human heart."
 Lucia Bozzola of the online database Allmovie gave the film the highest possible rating of five stars, calling it "The pinnacle of heist movies" and "not only one of the best French noirs, but one of the top movies in the genre."
 In 2002, critic Roger Ebert added the film to his list of "Great Movies" stating "echoes of [Rififi] can be found from Kubrick's The Killing to Tarantino's Reservoir Dogs.
-They both owe something to John Huston's The Asphalt Jungle (1950), which has the general idea but not the attention to detail."
-Rififi placed at number 90 on Empire's list of The 100 Best Films Of World Cinema.
+They both owe something to John Huston's The Asphalt Jungle (1950), which has the general idea but not the attention to detail."Rififi placed at number 90 on Empire's list of The 100 Best Films Of World Cinema.

 Among negative reviews of the film, Dave Kehr of the Chicago Reader felt that "the film turns moralistic and sour in the last half, when the thieves fall out."

 The critic and director Jean-Luc Godard regarded the film negatively in comparison to other French crime films of the era, noting in 1986 that "today it can't hold a candle to Touchez pas au grisbi which paved the way for it, let alone Bob le flambeur which it paved the way for."

+In popular culture

+In 1961, Hanna-Barbera's Top Cat presented an episode spoofing the film called "Rafeefleas."

+There was a 1967 episode of The Jackie Gleason Show featuring The Honeymooners entitled "Rafifi - Brooklyn Style."The Americans Season 6 Episode 6 is titled "Rififi".
+Elizabeth Jennings, who is a KGB spy played by Keri Russell watches the film Rififi trying to make contact with a government intern.

+The movie appears as a collectable in the 2011 video game L.A.
+Noire, the game based in 1947 Los Angeles.

+In the long running French detective series "Nestor Burma" starring Guy Marchand, his cat is named Rififi.

+In the 2014 movie Whiplash, Andrew and his father attend a screening of Rififi.